 Digital Images

 A simple image can give away incredible amounts of information about someone.
 Digital images are not just photographs, they also contain EXIF data.
-This is data about the image, on location aware devices like iPads and Smartphones this includes location, time, date, direction, altitude, device identity and much more.
+This is data about the image; on location aware devices like iPads and Smartphones this includes location, time, date, direction, altitude, device identity and much more.

 Here is an example